Quirk SUEP: Results

 \section{Results}

 As stated above, the results in this section are based on simulated samples, assuming 140~\ifb\ of $pp$ collisions at 13~\TeV, which approximates the parameters of the LHC Run-2 dataset.
 Setting the stage, for the inclusive resonance search, the sensitivity $S/\sqrt{B}$ versus the signal strength is shown in Fig.~\ref{fig:sicmuinclusive} for different quirk masses and two values of \Ekin.
 The sensitivity depends linearly on the signal strength through the number of signal events $S$, with varying slopes due to the expected signal and background cross sections.
 The effect of increasing the value of \Ekin is very small and can be attributed to a small shift in the dijet peak to higher values, leading to a slightly increased $S/\sqrt{B}$ (see also Table~\ref{tab:expectednumbers}).
-It can be seen that no discovery sensitivity ($S/\sqrt{B} = 5$) is achieved for the nominal benchmark model ($\mu = 1$) and the probed masses.
+It can be seen that discovery sensitivity ($S/\sqrt{B} = 5$) is almost reached for the nominal benchmark model ($\mu = 1$) at a mass of 750~\GeV, while the other masses require higher signal strengths.